divyaYelmakanne/ai-safety/README.md

+## 🧠 AI Safety - Overview

+This project explores responsible and safe AI usage by collecting and classifying examples of safe vs unsafe behavior.
+It supports educational, research, and development efforts to build better AI alignment and safety protocols.

 # AI Safety Incident Dashboard

 This is a simple and interactive **AI Safety Incident Dashboard** built with **React**, **TypeScript**, and **CSS**.